Two Republican senators launch blistering attacks on Trump

-Two Republican senators fiercely attacked President Donald Trump on Tuesday, accusing their fellow Republican of debasing U.S. politics and the country's standing abroad in extraordinary public criticisms of a sitting president.
+Tensions among Republicans about President Donald Trump boiled over on Tuesday as two senators accused Trump of debasing U.S. politics and the country's standing abroad, a rebellion that could portend trouble for his legislative agenda.

-The onslaught from Jeff Flake and Bob Corker marked a sharp increase in tensions in what has been a fraught relationship between the president and congressional Republicans as Trump tries to enact his policy agenda.
+The extraordinary public criticism of the president from Jeff Flake and Bob Corker further strained what had already been a fraught relationship between Trump and fellow Republicans as they try to enact tax reform and other policy items.

-In a dramatic speech on the Senate floor, Flake repeatedly targeted Trump's style of governing, saying American politics had become "inured" to "reckless, outrageous and undignified" behaviour from the White House.
+In a speech on the Senate floor, Flake repeatedly targeted Trump's style of governing, saying American politics had become "inured" to "reckless, outrageous and undignified" behavior from the White House.

-"The instinct to scapegoat and belittle threatens to turn us into a fearful, backward-looking people," said Flake, who announced he would not run for re-election next year.
+"The instinct to scapegoat and belittle threatens to turn us into a fearful, backward-looking people," said the Arizona lawmaker, who announced he would not run for re-election next year.

 "I will not be complicit or silent," Flake said.

+Trump, via Twitter, has been unrelenting in his criticism of Corker and Flake, accusing them of supporting Democratic priorities, and using sometimes slashing language, such as his dismissal of Corker as "liddle Bob Corker."

-By announcing he will be leaving when his term ends in early 2019, Flake has effectively freed himself up to speak his mind, without having one eye on voter reactions.
+By announcing he will be leaving when his term ends in early 2019, Flake effectively freed himself up to speak his mind, without having one eye on voter reactions in his home state.
+An opinion poll in August by the left-leaning Public Policy Polling said Flake had an approval rating in Arizona of only 18 per cent.

-Senator Bob Corker, who has also said previously he is not running for re-election, earlier called Trump a liar who has damaged the country's standing in the world, eviscerating the president with comments that stirred deepening divisions in the Republican Party.
+Corker, who has also said he is not running for re-election in Tennessee, earlier called Trump a liar who had damaged the country's standing in the world, eviscerating the president with comments that stirred deepening divisions in the Republican Party.

-"The president has great difficulty with the truth on many issues," Corker told CNN.
+"You would think he would aspire to be the president of the United States and act like a president of the United States, but that's not going to be the case apparently," Corker told reporters.
+"I've seen no evolution in an upward way.
+In fact, I would say, he's almost devolved."

+White House spokeswoman Sarah Sanders dismissed the comments from the two senators and said Trump wanted senators who could make progress on his policy goals.

-The revolt by the two senators, which could complicate Trump's efforts to push through his policy priorities, came just as the president seeks to build consensus around proposed tax cuts.
-Republicans control both chambers of Congress, but hold just a 52-48 majority in the 100-seat Senate.
+The president is seeking to build consensus around proposed tax cuts.
+Republicans control both chambers of Congress, but hold just a 52-48 majority in the Senate.

+Securing passage of his tax-cut plan is critically important to Trump, who has yet to get major legislation through Congress since taking office in January.

+Trump visited the Capitol on Tuesday for a policy lunch that was described by participants as productive.

-Over the summer, Trump pilloried Senate Republicans – as a group and some by name – after they failed to garner sufficient votes to repeal and replace the 2010 health-care law known as Obamacare, one of his top presidential campaign promises.
+Over the summer, Trump pilloried Senate Republicans – as a group and some by name – after they failed to garner sufficient votes to repeal and replace the 2010 Affordable Care Act, popularly known as Obamacare, one of his top presidential campaign promises.

 The dollar lost ground on news that Flake would not seek re-election because it added to investor worries about the fate of the tax plan, which has widely been seen as a potential boost to American companies.

-It recovered after a Bloomberg report that at a closed-door lunch, Trump asked senators whom they would support to become the next Fed chairman.
-The Bloomberg story quoted one senator as saying that John Taylor, who is viewed in the markets as an inflation hawk, got the most votes.
+It recovered after a Bloomberg report that Trump asked senators at a closed-door lunch whom they would support to become the next Federal Reserve chairman.
+Bloomberg quoted one senator as saying that John Taylor, viewed in the markets as an inflation hawk, got the most votes.

-Trump has also provoked the ire of another respected senior Republican, Senator John McCain, whose war record he mocked.
+Trump has also provoked the ire of another respected senior Republican, Senator John McCain, whose war record he mocked during last year's campaign.

-Last week, Republican former President George W. Bush, who has kept a low profile since leaving office in January 2009, took a thinly veiled swipe at Trump in a speech in which he decried "bullying and prejudice" and denounced anti-immigrant sentiment.
+Last week, former Republican President George W. Bush, who has kept a low profile since leaving office in January 2009, took a thinly veiled swipe at Trump in a speech in which he decried "bullying and prejudice" and denounced anti-immigrant sentiment.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.